There seems to have been a community of Conventual Franciscans in Venice by

 above his congregation - not a commonly-depicted episode from his legend.

 Canaletto, oddly, never painted the Frari; and Guardi only seems to have

-painted the cloister.
+only ever painted the cloister.

 Monumento di Paolo Savelli nella Chiesa

 di Santa Maria dei Frari a Venezia by Vincenzo Abbati (1857) (see